House of Welf

-The House of Welf (also Guelf or Guelph) is a European dynasty that has included many German and British monarchs from the 11th to 20th century and Emperor Ivan VI of Russia in the 18th century.
+The House of Welf (also Guelf, Guelph or Welph) is a European dynasty that has included many German and British monarchs from the 11th century to the 20th century and Emperor Ivan VI of Russia in the 18th century.
 The originally Franconian family from the Meuse-Moselle area was closely related to the imperial family of the Carolingians.

 Origins

 The (Younger) House of Welf is the older branch of the House of Este, a dynasty whose earliest known members lived in Veneto and Lombardy in the late 9th/early 10th century, sometimes called Welf-Este.
 The first member was Welf I, Duke of Bavaria, also known as Welf IV.
 He inherited the property of the Elder House of Welf when his maternal uncle Welf III, Duke of Carinthia and Verona, the last male Welf of the Elder House, died in 1055.

 Welf IV was the son of Welf III's sister Kunigunde of Altdorf and her husband Albert Azzo II, Margrave of Milan.
 In 1070, Welf IV became Duke of Bavaria.

 Welf II, Duke of Bavaria married Countess Matilda of Tuscany, who died childless and left him her possessions, including Tuscany, Ferrara, Modena, Mantua, and Reggio, which played a role in the Investiture Controversy.
 Since the Welf dynasty sided with the Pope in this controversy, partisans of the Pope came to be known in Italy as Guelphs (Guelfi).

 The first genealogy of the Welfs is the Genealogia Welforum, composed shortly before 1126.
 A much more detailed history of the dynasty, the Historia Welforum, was composed around 1170.
 It is the earliest history of a noble house in Germany.